May 21, 2025

 http://narf.org/nill/bulletins/legislation/119_uslegislation.html

-• S.1055 - A bill to amend the Indian Health Care Improvement Act to modify the notification requirement for emergency contract health services for certain beneficiaries, and for other purposes.
+• S.1750 - A bill to reaffirm the applicability of the Indian Reorganization Act to the Poarch Band of Creek Indians, and for other purposes.

 Law Review & Bar Journal Bulletin (contact us if you need help finding a copy of an article)